 Mediation is a confidential process facilitated by a neutral third party to help parties in dispute resolve conflict.
-DFEH voluntary mediation is a free, cost-effective opportunity for parties to quickly resolve a DFEH complaint on their own terms, without going through the investigative process.
+DFEH provides free, voluntary mediation services for discrimination complaints filed with DFEH.
+DFEH voluntary mediation is a cost-effective opportunity for parties who agree to mediate to quickly resolve a DFEH complaint on their own terms, before investigation begins.

 The Department employs a staff of experienced neutrals, whose exclusive role at the DFEH is to mediate complaints.
 The Department also provides mandatory dispute resolution services for investigated cases the DFEH intends to prosecute.

 To be eligible for mediation, first a DFEH complaint must be filed.
 (If you have an intake appointment, you must complete your intake interview and DFEH must accept your complaint for investigation before it can be referred to mediation.)